 “Apprentice Grenville.
 Go see him; he’ll process Lenny for you.”

 “Yes, ‘Apprentice.’
 Our little Ashton is a rookie, fresh from the hazing.
 But don’t worry, he’s a smart cookie.
 Fraternitas Mercurii pledge; classic overachiever; old-school daddy’s boy.
 You’ll love him.
 Go ahead; he’ll get you sorted out.”

 “Caren, I have my own agenda here.
 You can’t expect me to babysit you all night.”

 “Go.”
 Peri shooed her.
 “You and the Apprentice should get along fine.
 Now, if you’ll excuse me.”
 She turned and swept off in the direction of the Master-General’s office, pausing once on her way to toss a glance over her shoulder at Caren, her hand forming a telephone sign next to her ear.

 “Are you fucking the Master-General’s daughter?!” exclaimed Lenny.

 Caren whirled on him, menacing.
 “Snitches.
 Get.
 Stitches,” she hissed, and grabbed him roughly by the arm.

 Caren stormed across the room, Tito Lenny in tow, dodging the Enforcement officials and staff who continued to cross her path from every direction.

 She came to a halt in front of the corner desk where the Apprentice sat scribbling at his paperwork.
 “Grenville, right?”

-His head snapped up suddenly, like he hadn’t heard her coming.
+His head snapped up abruptly, like he hadn’t noticed her coming.
 Black curtains fell back to reveal a pristine china-doll face.
 Not a beard hair in sight, baby-pink lips and cheeks, eyes like a newborn deer’s framed by gold wire-rim glasses.